erabytse/poetrycoding/README.md

 ---

+© 2025 erabytse.
+All rights reserved.
+The content of this repository — including the Manifesto, Style Guide, and Contest Rules — is the intellectual property of **erabytse**.
+Non-commercial sharing with attribution is permitted in the spirit of the movement.
+Commercial use or rebranding is strictly prohibited without written permission.

-™ *PoetryCoding is a trademark of erabytse.
-All rights reserved.*
+™ *PoetryCoding is a trademark of erabytse.*